asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 tags: [agile-development, coaching, anti-patterns]
 ---

-Often companies attempt to scale their development organization by adding developers and teams before improving the system of work.
+It is common for companies to attempt to scale their development organization by adding developers and teams before improving the system of work.
 Too often companies incorrectly equate growth with hiring, resulting in a focus on hiring instead of identifying opportunities to improve the system of work.
 These improvements have a huge positive effect on the efficiency, and often morale, of the existing organization.
 Adding more people to a problematic system of work not only makes fixing these problems significantly harder, it exacerbates existing problems.

-Each new hire in a broken system adds less value than the previous new hire.
-At some point they cross the Rubicon and each new hire negatively impacts the ability to deliver value to customers.
-Organizations with these troubled systems often don't know when they've crossed the threshold and continue to add people, because they believe that more people must be able to get more work done.
+Each new employee in a broken system adds less value than the previous new hire.
+At some point the organization crosses the Rubicon and each new hire negatively impacts the ability to deliver value to customers.
+Organizations with these troubled systems often don't know when they've crossed this threshold and continue to add people, believing that more people must be able to get more work done.
 Despite the fact that [the Mythical Man Month](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959) was published over forty years ago, companies still struggle with the false assumption that doubling the workforce will get the work done twice as fast.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">“If you hire good people into a broken system, it doesn’t fix the system, it breaks the people!”
 Jez Humble</p>&mdash; Nicole Rauch (@NicoleRauch) <a href="https://twitter.com/NicoleRauch/status/960827149585395712?ref_src=twsrc%5Etfw">February 6, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 There is a sequence to improvements that help development teams and organizations succeed.
-It ends with increasing the staff in the organization if necessary, it doesn't begin there.
+It ends with increasing the staff in the organization if necessary, it does not begin there.

 ## Improve the System Before Scaling